csci3250-2019/student-1155108631/README.md

 And this is the solution found [here](https://stackoverflow.com/questions/26339490/how-is-git-push-through-network-working-proxy).
 With this command:

-'git config --global http.proxy http://user:password@host:port'
+`git config --global http.proxy http://user:password@host:port`

 I can connect to the outside world!
 CSE proxy settings can be found [here](http://corner.cse.cuhk.edu.hk/tech/proxy.html).